uibcdf/OpenPharmacophore/docs/index.md

 # OpenPharmacophore

-OpenPharmacophore is a library to work with pharmacophore models and perform virtual screening.
+OpenPharmacophore is a library designed to work with pharmacophore models and perform virtual screening.
 It can derive pharmacophores from ligand-based as well as structured-based methods.
 It also offers the possibility to derive pharmacophores from molecular dynamics trajectories.